 For example, is there a history of day-to-day decisions made between the parties, or are there concerns that will one party will make unilateral decisions or involve the child unnecessarily in the disputes between the parties?
 There must be a measure of communication and cooperation for a joint custody order to work, although a standard of perfection is not required.

 In considering whether joint custody is appropriate, it is not enough to hope that communication will improve once the litigation is completed.
 A party may also not act unreasonably by impeding access and marginalizing the other parent, only to then claim sole custody on the basis of lack of cooperation and communication.

-In the case of Vanessa and Devendra, both parents seemed to accept that this would never work for them, since neither of them were asking the court for a straightforward joint custody order.
+In the case of Vanessa and Devendra, both parents seemed to accept that this would never work for them since neither of them was asking the court for a straightforward joint custody order.
 The court agreed that a custody model requiring them to decide parenting issues together would be simply unworkable in light of their existing level of conflict.

 Instead, the court closely considered Devendra’s request, which was for joint custody with a “parallel-parenting” regime — where the parents would try to make decisions together, but where each of them has final decision-making in connection with specific issues.

 More on that in next week’s blog, when we will revisit the Vanessa and Devendra’s case while highlighting the court’s rules on when parallel parenting should and should not be ordered.